 No, ASL is not a form of English.
 ASL differs dramatically from English at every level of linguistic analysis from how signs are formed to express concepts, how signs are modified to express more complex ideas and how grammatical, syntactical and pragmatic rules apply to generate meaning in connected discourse.
-ASL does borrow words in the same way English borrows extensively from

-Spanish or French, by fingerspelling, modifying handshapes to represent the first letter of the English equivalent concept, or adopt common English phrases and idioms when desired.
-Despite pressures coming from being surrounded by English, and because ASL is naturally developed to be expressed by the hands, face, and body and received visually, the underlying structure of the language remains stable and adapted to the visual-spatial mode of expression.
+ASL does borrow words in a similar way that English borrows extensively from Spanish or French.
+Through fingerspelling, modifying handshapes to represent the first letter of the English equivalent concepts, or adopting common English phrases and idioms when desired, ASL users utilize the resources of two languages in contact similar to what occurs in other situations where languages exist and are used side by side.
+Despite pressures stemming from being surrounded by English, and because ASL is naturally developed to be expressed by the hands, face, and body and received visually, the underlying structure of the language remains stable and adapted to the visual-spatial mode of expression.